AFCFTA: Operators Moves to Beat African Insurers in Capital Position

 Efforts to beef up this level of capital to meet up with quantum of risks facing the sector on daily basis failed due to strong resistance from forces in and outside the industry.

-According to the NIA Chairman, currently, Nigerian insurers are considering establishing commercial presence in other African countries to tap into new markets directly, adding that NAICOM has urged Nigerian brokers, loss adjusters and insurers to improve their value proposition, professionalism and service delivery to remain competitive in the expanded African market.
+He said currently, Nigerian insurers are considering establishing commercial presence in other African countries to tap into new markets directly.

-“Having recognised the need for a skilled workforce, the industry is emphasising capacity building in areas like risk management, underwriting and claims administration to meet the demands of a larger and more integrated market.
-“We will also embrace digital technology, which is seen as crucial for Nigerian insurers to operate efficiently across borders and enhance customer service delivery in a wider market,” he said.

-He stated that cybersecurity was also a key consideration in this digital shift, stating that NAICOM was also committed to bilateral negotiations with other African regulators, underpinned by mutual recognition agreements, to ease cross-border operations and ensure regulatory alignment.